-- District Playing Fields: The major playing fields within the DCP area will be provided adjacent to the southeastern boundary.
-The fields proposed in this precinct will enable greater accessibility to such facilities in the north of the DCP area. - Major Open Space: A major open space area is to form the central focus of the Precinct and will accommodate recreational pedestrian/cyclist pathway and associated parkland facilities.
-The east-west connections through this open space area will provide convenient pedestrian / cyclist connections between the adjacent residential areas of the Precinct.
-In addition, an integrated linear open space corridor located along the eastern boundary of the major open space area will provide strong north-south pedestrian / cyclist permeability through the Precinct and connections with adjoining residential, employment and District Sporting Fields.

-- Village and Local Parks: Village Parks and two Local Parks are proposed, with minimum areas of 5,000 square metres and 2,000 square metres, respectively.
-These parks will be placed at convenient locations across the Precinct and provide landscaped open space focus for nearby residents.
-In accordance with the MHIA, the Village and Local Parks will provide a range of recreational opportunities which could include play structures, picnic facilities, seating and drinking fountains. - Streetscape Planting: The streetscape treatments of local collector and access streets will create a cohesive and positive impression of the development, with selection of plant materials for roadways based on aesthetic, practical, maintenance and safety considerations, and the intended scale and characteristics of each road.
-In particular, widened road reserves for collector streets within the Precinct may be provided to allow for additional special landscape treatments and visual linkages to the water body, as well as ensuring a meaningful way of reinforcing different road types in the road hierarchy. - Linear Park: Linear Park adjacent to Tributary A may be included.
+- Major Open Space: Under the Structure Plan, Tributary A is a major open space area and is to form the central focus of the Precinct.
+The east-west connection through this open space area will provide convenient pedestrian / cyclist connections between the adjacent residential areas. - Buffers and Transition Areas: Buffers and transition areas will be established between the Precinct and incompatible land uses that are external to the site (in accordance with Section 9.1.2b of the DCP).
+These may incorporate loop roads or vegetated distances that utilise the open space system as an effective means for maintaining high levels of environmental quality through water management, habitat protection, wildlife corridor protection and acoustic buffering (in accordance with Section 9.1.2h of the DCP). - Village and Local Parks: One Village Park and two Local Parks are proposed, with minimum areas of 5,000 square metres and approximately 2,000 square metres, respectively The village park will be placed at a convenient location within the Precinct and provide landscaped open space focus for nearby residents.
+Village and Local parks can be incorporated alongside the Tributary 'A' major open space or other linear open space in order to accommodate linkages and maximize use of the various forms of open space throughout the precinct.
+In accordance with the MHIA, the Village and Local Parks will provide a range of recreational opportunities which could include play structures, picnic facilities, seating and drinking fountains. - Linear park/s: Will buffer the Tributary A environmental corridor in providing a continuous link between the Bruce Highway and the northern boundary of the DCP area for wildlife movement.
+Linear parks will accommodate recreational pedestrian/cyclist pathways and provide linkages throughout the precinct and surrounding precincts.
+They will also accommodate artificial wetlands and water bodies for water management and buffer the existing Tributary A corridor from this function. - Streetscape Planting: The streetscape treatments of local collector and access streets will create a cohesive and positive impression of the development, with selection of plant materials for roadways based on aesthetic, practical, maintenance and safety considerations, and the intended scale and characteristics of each road.
+In particular, widened road reserves for collector streets within the Precinct may be provided to allow for additional special landscape treatments and visual linkages to the -open space, as well as ensuring a meaningful way of reinforcing different road types in the road hierarchy.